boot2podman/boot2podman/README.md

 **Please note that you need to run `podman` and `buildah` using `sudo`!**

+In order to connect to the varlink socket (io.podman), you need `root`.

 ### VirtualBox

 For now you need to mount the CD-ROM image (ISO) as IDE, not as SATA.